 Sprouting solves this problem by breaking down anti-nutrients, enzyme inhibitors, and lectins.
 In fact, soaking and sprouting for even one day can reduce the anti-nutrient content by 90% or more.

 At the same time, sprouting increases the content of many beneficial nutrients and amino acids by making them more available to the body.

 Ever gotten gas from consuming beans?
 Chances are you won’t notice this problem if you consume properly soaked and sprouted legumes as the compounds that cause digestive disturbances and gas are broken down.

-It is estimated that there are up to 100 times more beneficial enzymes in sprouts that in raw vegetables.
-The rapidly growing sprouts need these enzymes for their own growth and cellular health make them beneficial for us as well.
+It is estimated that there are up to 100 times more beneficial enzymes in sprouts than in raw vegetables.
+The rapidly growing sprouts need these enzymes for their own growth and cellular health makes them beneficial for us as well.

-Sprouts are also an excellent source of enzyme inducers that protect against chemical carcinogens (2)
+Sprouts are also an excellent source of enzyme inducers that protect against chemical carcinogens.

 More Vitamins & Minerals

 Sprouting increases the vitamin and mineral content of nuts and seeds and increases the nutrient absorption of these foods.
-Sprouting dramatically increases the content of B-Vitamins, Carotene and Vitamin C. (3, 4)
+Sprouting dramatically increases the content of B-vitamins, carotene, and vitamin C.

-Sprouts are considered a good source of (non-complete) proteins, antioxidants and minerals.
+Sprouts are considered a good source of (non-complete) proteins, antioxidants, and minerals.
 One study found a 10x increase in antioxidants like rutin from only three days of sprouting.
-(5) Sprouting increases the amino acid content of nuts and seeds, especially of certain beneficial amino acids like Lysine.
-(6)
+Sprouting increases the amino acid content of nuts and seeds, especially of certain beneficial amino acids like lysine.